Venetucci School Programs

 - Seeds contain different parts vital to the young plant

-- Seeds have different strategies & a reason to move from place to place
+- Seeds have different strategies to move from place to place

 - Seeds need basic conditions to germinate